jmreidy/fluxy/examples/todomvc-flux/README.md

 The bundle.js file is automatically genenerated by the build process, explained below.

-## Running
+## Building

 You must have [npm](https://www.npmjs.org/) installed on your computer.
+Also [browserify](http://browserify.org/) must be installed globally in order to build the app.

-From the root project directory run these commands from the command line:
+From the example's root directory run these commands from the command line:

     npm install

 This will install all dependencies.

+    npm install -g browserify@~2.36.0

+This installs browserify globally.
+A symlink, typically under `/usr/local/bin/browserify`, will be created and you (as well as the build script) can run the `browserify` command from now on.

+## Running

 There are two ways of running the example.

-First, as a client side only app (via static HTML), just run `npm run-script build` and then start a http server that makes the index.html file accessible (via, say, `httpster`).
+First, as a client side only app (via static HTML), just run `npm run-script build` and then start a http server that makes the index.html file accessible (via, say, [`httpster`](https://github.com/SimbCo/httpster)).

 Alternatively, you can run an express server that will enable server side rendering.
 To do so, just run `npm run-script server`, and then hit localhost:3333/todo.